Alonso-del-Arte/chess/doc/Terminology.md

 * **Checkmate** &mdash; A threat of capture to a player's king with no means of escape.
 Depending on context, checkmates may be considered checks.
 Checkmates are notated with two plus signs (++) or the pound sign (#).
+* **Class A** &mdash; A USCF tournament player rated at 1800 or higher but less than 2000 in the Elo rating system.
+* **Class B** &mdash; A USCF tournament player rated at 1600 or higher but less than 1800 in the Elo rating system.
+* **Class C** &mdash; A USCF tournament player rated at 1400 or higher but less than 1600 in the Elo rating system.
+* **Class D** &mdash; A USCF tournament player rated at 1200 or higher but less than 1400 in the Elo rating system.
+* **Class E** &mdash; A USCF tournament player rated lower than 1200 in the Elo rating system.
 * **Clemenz opening** &mdash; The opening in which White begins by playing the kingside rook's pawn forward one space.
 See [Openings](OpeningsAndDefenses.md) for more details.